Dwaraka-Poreddy/android-mental-model-atlas/07-inside-compose-runtime/18-stability.md

 In the previous chapter,

-we learned that Compose compares a composable's inputs before deciding whether to skip recomposition.
+we learned that when recomposition reaches a composable,

+Compose doesn't immediately execute it.

+Instead,

+it first compares its inputs.

 ```text
 Reached Composable